|Karpaty - Munţii Carpaţi - Kárpátok - Карпати - Karpaten|

 Limestone plateaus and canyon lands on the peripheries of the Slovenské rudohorie:

-- Gömör-Torna karst - cut in half by the political border between Slovakia and Hungary: - northern part: Slovak karst (Matesova skala, 925 m) - see SP page Zadielská Dolina - southern part: Aggtelek karst (Fertős-tető, 604 m).
+- Gömör-Torna karst - cut in half by the political border between Slovakia and Hungary: Slovak karst (Matesova skala, 925 m) in the north - please see Zadielská Dolina and Aggtelek karst (Fertős-tető, 604 m) in the south.

 Northeastern CarpathiansThe lowest group of the Carpathians, located at the NE reaches of the Pannonian basin, forms a stout flysch bridge between the old orogens of the Northwestern Carpathians and those of the Eastern Carpathians.
 The topography of the Northeastern Carpathians is rather monotonous.
 The outer belt of flysch is accompanied by an inner belt of Tertiary volcanoes.
 The elevation of the mountains and passes generally increases toward the southeast to finally culminate in the highest summits of the Chornohora Range (Black Mountains) and the Marmarosh Mountains, but the highest point hardly exceeds 2000 m.
 Most of the other ranges generally rise within the 1000-1500 m bracket.
 The borders of this quarter of the Carpathians are drawn somewhat arbitrarily: usually the valley of the Topľa River in the NW and Prislop/Borşa pass in the SE.